 |Page tools: Print Page Print All RSS Search this Product|

-The scope of the collection included all businesses operating in the Australian economy during 2014–15, except for:
+The scope of the collection included all businesses operating in the Australian economy during 2017-18, classified to ANZSIC Divisions:

 General government (SISCA 3000) and government-owned or controlled Public Trading Enterprises are included.

-Although the period covered by the estimates was, in general, the twelve months ended 30 June, some businesses were unable to supply information on this basis.
-Businesses with off-June reporting periods made a substantial contribution to some of the estimates, for example, the Mining division and Petroleum and coal product manufacturing subdivision of ANZSIC06.
-As a result, the estimates can reflect trading conditions that prevailed in periods outside the twelve months ended 30 June 2015.
+Although the period covered by the estimates was, in general, the twelve months ended 30 June 2018, some businesses were unable to supply information on this basis.
+As a result, the estimates can reflect trading conditions that prevailed in periods outside the twelve months ended 30 June 2018.

-The collection is conducted on a triennial basis with estimates generally available within twelve months of the reference period to which they relate.
-For the 2014–15 reference period, questionnaires were despatched by ABS in September 2015.
-The estimates are scheduled for release in July 2016, thirteen months after the end of the reference period.
+The EWES collection is conducted on a triennial basis with estimates generally available within twelve months of the reference period to which they relate.
+For the 2017-18 reference period, questionnaires were despatched by the ABS in September 2018.
+The estimates are scheduled for release in July 2019, thirteen months after the end of the reference period.

 The ABS aims to produce high quality data from its industry collections while minimising the reporting burden on businesses.
 To achieve this, extensive effort is put into survey and questionnaire design, collection procedures and processing.
-Estimates were produced using number raised estimation methodology, which allowed high quality statistics to be produced from a sample of approximately 19,000 businesses.
+Estimates were produced using number raised estimation methodology, which allowed high quality statistics to be produced from a direct collect sample of approximately 10,000 businesses.

 Two types of error can occur in estimates that are based on a sample survey: sampling error and non-sampling error.